The primary goal of this quick start tutorial is to introduce you to Flussonic Media Server. By the end of this tutorial you will learn how to:

 To view all other links for playing the file, go to Media > VODs > click the name of the created VOD location (

-vod1) > click browse > click the name of the file.
-Below you will see the embedded player for playing the file, the HTML code for using in a player on your site or in your application, and the list of the links for playing the file via various protocols.
+Movies) > click browse > click the name of the file.
+You will see the embedded player for playing the file, the HTML code for using in a player on your website or in your application, and the list of the links for playing the file via various protocols.

 - Learn more about video files in the VOD Files page.